Informed Bayesian survival analysis: Example

 \subsubsection{Evaluating Misleading Evidence}

 The left panel of Figure 2 visualizes the distribution of inclusion Bayes factors for the presence of the treatment effect in the fixed-n design.
 The light green density corresponds to the inclusion Bayes factors for the presence of the treatment effect when computed on the data simulated from models assuming the absence of the treatment effect.
 The deep purple density corresponds to the inclusion Bayes factors for the presence of the treatment effect when computed on the data simulated from models assuming the presence of the treatment effect (32.5\% Bayes factors were larger than 1000 and are omitted from the Figure).
 We can see a visible separation of the densities, 87.2\% of Bayes factors under the null hypothesis are lower than 1, correctly favoring the null hypothesis, and 78.1\% Bayes factors under the alternative hypothesis are higher than 1, correctly favoring the alternative hypothesis.
 We can also compute the proportion of misleading evidence if we were to apply a decision at a symmetric boundary $\text{BF}_{10} = 10$ / $\text{BF}_{10} = \nicefrac{1}{10}$ corresponding to strong evidence \cite{jeffreys1939theory, lee2013bayesian}.
 The strong evidence boundary would lead us to wrongly accept the alternative hypotheses in 0.3\% of the cases (assuming the null hypotheses were true) and wrongly accept the null hypotheses in 3.7\% of cases (assuming the alternative hypotheses were true).
-That is a much lower percentage of errors that we would end up with in the commonly recommended frequentist settings with $\alpha = 0.05$ and $\beta = 0.10$.
+This is a much lower percentage of errors than we would obtain with the commonly recommended frequentist settings of $\alpha = 0.05$ and $\beta = 0.10$.
+Note that the error rates for a any given evidence level depend on the sample size, which is why Bayes factor design analyses are needed.